ipfs/specs/src/architecture/principles.md

 "[*That's it!*](https://github.com/multiformats/cid/commit/ece08b40a6b1e9eeafc224e2757d8d1ef3317163#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5R43)"

-Conversely, any system that exposes interactions with resources based on CIDs is an IPFS system.
+Conversely, any system that exposes interactions with resources based on CIDs is an IPFS implementation.
 There are
 [many contexts in which CIDs can be used for addressing](https://docs.ipfs.tech/how-to/address-ipfs-on-web/) and [content routing delegation](https://github.com/ipfs/specs/blob/main/routing/DELEGATED_CONTENT_ROUTING_HTTP.md) can support a wealth of interaction options by resolving
 CIDs.